 “The best beans grow at higher altitudes.
 The cold nights and warm days create denser beans.
 And denser beans have deeper, more complex flavours.
 Taste them in every cup of Starbucks coffee”.

-And it is precisely on the quality of its products that Starbuck puts the accent.
+And it is precisely on the quality of its products that Starbucks puts the accent on.
 Unlike its rival Luckin coffee, Starbucks coffees are of excellent quality and their flavor is far better.

 Now, the main difference between Starbucks and Luckin coffee in China is the price.
 While Luckin was popular because of its cheap price, you need to remember that China is not a land of coffee drinkers.
-So why would peoples spend a good amount of money to order a big bag of Starbucks for their colleague?
+So why would people spend a good amount of money to order a big bag of Starbucks for their colleagues?

 To show off generosity and wealth.
-(Some peoples do like coffee, and obviously you can buy tea and many other drinks).
+(Some people do like coffee, and obviously, you can buy tea and many other drinks).
 Starbucks succeeded in adding social value to its products.
-Just like having an iPhone is a sign a social status, consuming Starbucks in China is a sign of class.
+Just like having an iPhone is a sign of social status, consuming Starbucks in China is a sign of class.

 This is where Luckin failed.
-It was keeping its customers hooked with cheap price and discounts but what would have happened the day they had to increase their prices for sustainability reasons?
+It was keeping its customers hooked with cheap prices and discounts but what would have happened the day they had to increase their prices for sustainability reasons?

-Do you want to know more about Coffee brands strategy in China?
-Contact GMA a digital marketing agency, specialized in the Chinese digital market.
+Do you want to know more about the Coffee brand’s strategy in China?
+Contact GMA a digital marketing agency, specializing in the Chinese digital market.